 At first hearing, the differences between accrual accounting and cash systems may seem minor or unimportant.
 However, once the accounting system role is better understood, it is clear that choice of system has a profound influence on operations and reporting.
 Choosing one system or the other impacts the way the company bills its customers, receives payment, pays its bills, conducts budgeting and planning, and reports to owners, regulators, and tax authorities.
 The section below How Do Firms Use Accrual Accounting at Work illustrates some of these points."

 This article further explains the nature of accrual accounting.
-Sections below highlight differences between cash accounting and accrual accounting, and reasons for choosing one accounting system over the other.
+Sections below highlight differences between cash accounting and accrual accounting and reasons for choosing one accounting system over the other.
 Explanations are in in context with accrual-related terms including the following:

 - What is accrual accounting?